Thoughts on teaching.

 My goal is to get students to think theatrically.
 To read plays as instigations for productions—live events that will affect audiences emotionally and intellectually and will generate a host of meanings.
 To think first about how a play looks and sounds and how it can be experienced in space.
 To appreciate that suspense, mystery, the clash of opposites, shouting, whispers, the unexpected, the fantastical and jokes are ways that theatre artists communicate great truths while keeping audiences engaged.
 To remember that time is a crucial element in live performance—no skipping ahead or pausing—and so the structure of a piece determines an audience’s experience and what they take away from it.
 To know that audience and performers are the only necessary and sufficient elements in the theatre.

 “What is seen and heard?”
 “What is to be enacted or staged?”
 “How does the play work” “How does the dramaturgy of the text affect the audience?”
 “What sensations do you feel or images do you see when you first encounter the play?”
 These are the questions I first ask if we are reading theatrically.
-Students are used to reading plays the same way they read other literature.
+Students often read plays the same way they read other literature.
 They look first for plot and then themes and then discuss the characters as if they actually existed.
 But answering these other kinds of questions first allows us to form rich and justifiable conclusions about theme and character later.
 Thinking theatrically means embracing ambiguity and multiple possibilities before narrowing down our focus.

 A production tells us how artists respond to their society and vice versa.
 Texts in my classes are studied in relationship to the productions they have and can engender.
 Acting, scenographic and costuming techniques of a particular period point us to what was important to those artists and audiences.
 In American Theater, for instance, we discuss Method acting, first how it gives us insight into plays written for its adherents and then, given its dominance in theater and film, what it says about American self-perception since the 1930s.
 We also study techniques developed in reaction to the Method, noting how they affect dramaturgy and reflect shifts in perception and representation.